 As those who read here regularly know, I'm very interested in what Attorney General Eric Holder is doing to reform the Department of Justice after the havoc wreaked by the Bush administration.
 And in particular, the excellent work of Tom Perez in running the Civil Rights Division.
-The poutragers are so busy vilifying Holder for not prosecuting Bush and Cheney for torture, they are completely missing a HUGE story for progressives on this front.

 So where did I find more amazing news about what's going on?
 None other than the right wing extremist rag known as Pajamas Media.
 They went to the trouble of obtaining and analyzing the resumes of 106 lawyers hired to work in the Civil Rights Division of DOJ.
 And of course, I had the opposite reaction they did to what they found.
 Overall, here's how they reported the results:

 A scoring update is in order.
 So far, PJMedia has profiled 106 new career attorneys hired into the Civil Rights Division during the Obama administration.
 The results:

 Any lawyer who has actual experience in dealing with civil rights is, by definition, considered "leftist" by them.
 Only those with experience going after so-called "reverse discrimination" are considered to be "moderate, non-ideological or conservative."
 So keep that in mind.

 But look at some of the examples they found (I'll edit here for brevity):

 Meanwhile, as an undergraduate, he interned at the liberal Lawyers’ Committee for Civil Rights Under Law, where he co-wrote a guide to assist convicted felons in gaining the right to vote.
 He also worked with the SEIU local chapter, and was an active member of Amnesty International.
 Little wonder that he won a Soros Fellowship for New Americans, upon which he described his dream of pursuing a career in “human rights and distributive justice.”